 - Help surgeons quickly decide whether patients need to return to hospital if implant problems are found

 About the information and how it is used

 In order for the NJR to be effective in its role, it requires both the details of the operation and those of the patient.
 It means that the NJR is able to link you to the implant(s) you receive during the procedure, as well as linking any future joint implant surgery you may have later on in your life.
-This combination of information for all patients (now more than 2.5 million) means we can measure how well different implants, surgeons and hospitals are performing.
+This combination of information for all patients (now more than three million so far) means we can measure how well different implants, surgeons and hospitals are performing.
 If the performance of any implant is later identified as being a problem, having your personal details in the NJR will make it easier for the hospital to notify you.